RedditRecs

 Reddit Icon

-Marinlik • about 1 month ago
+Marinlik • 4 months ago

 I made the mistake of buying two pairs of peregrine 12 a few years ago.
 Both got warrantied within 100km and both 13 replacements broke immediately as well.
 Then they replaced them with one pair of peregrine 14 and between all of them together they lasted shorter than my peregrine 10s